Inspiring People to Get Active For Good

-Rajesh Anandan’s question – Why don’t we do that for kids? – began our relationship with the U.S. Fund for UNICEF.
+Rajesh Anandan’s question – Why don’t we do that for kids? – began our relationship with the UNICEF USA.

 Our team was instrumental in the launch of UNICEF Kid Power.
-Our team helped with ideation and launching of the program.
+Our team helped with ideation and building the platform.

 Today, we are focused on two areas where we believe we can have the biggest impact: corporate wellness challenges delivered in the workplace and challenges for groups.

 We were welcomed by the Unreasonable Institute in 2013 for a 6-week accelerator program.
 The relationships with mentors, focused support and access to seed capital was essential for launch.

 UNICEF became a partner in the Kid Power program.
 Calorie Cloud focused on the online platform experience and development while UNICEF focuses on the program rollout.